 Though the idea of combining Germanic languages, Slavic languages, Hebrew, Aramaic, L’shon Hakodesh (the Sacred Tongue), and Latin might sound confusing, Yiddish — the product — has been adopted into the casual vernacular vocabulary.

 “[Yiddish words have] come to mean something beyond their official Yiddish meaning,” Grossman says.
 “Why is it that people talk about ‘schlepping’ all the time, or they have a ‘shtick’?”
-Yiddish has become universal, operating, in Grossman’s words, as “cultural capital, a cultural currency, as a symbolic language.”
+Aspects and fragments of Yiddish have become ubiquitous in our common vocabulary, operating, in Grossman’s words, as “cultural capital, a cultural currency, as a symbolic language.”

 Grossman distinguishes between the vernacular and post-vernacular, saying with respect to Yiddish in the media now that “it's not vernacular, it's not meant to communicate in the language.
 It's meant to communicate something symbolic beyond the language.”
 Grossman says that, though Yiddish in the post-war era “ceases to be effectively communicative” because of its narrow reach, the tropes are still trafficked beyond Yiddish communities.

 For this same project, her friend dubbed “Broad City,” which contains overtly Jewish settings and characters while dealing with themes outside the Yiddish vocabulary.
 Grossman believes there is “a certain kind of subversiveness in thinking of how to talk about pegging in Yiddish, and these kinds of words where there's a lot of debate about what kind of sexual identity Yiddish can contain.”
 While the dialogue on Yiddish queer politics is expanding, the language has not yet caught up, and her friend made up new words to express, for example, sexuality.